British Science Association

 You can join the British Science Association and support its work, or you can simply go along and enjoy some of the events organised by its branches.

 The Moray & Highland Branch organises events across the north at various venues.
-It has a programme of lunchtime talks at Horizon Scotland, the innovation centre by Forres.

 For more information, send a message through our Enquiries page.